I am a writer, blogger, film director, scriptwriter and arts practitioner. I live in the Home Counties with my two children.

 In 2011 I made my debut as a film director and scriptwriter with CODA, a TV drama short produced by Neath Films in association with the BSLBT, which was broadcast on The Community Channel and Film4, and can still be viewed on The BSL Zone.

-I am presently building on theatrical writing skills with Deafinitely Theatre‘s Andrew Muir, and will be performing my self-penned monologue at end of February 2014.
+I am presently building on theatrical writing skills with Deafinitely Theatre‘s Andrew Muir, and am preparing to write a short play – my first – in April 2014, following the success of a 10-minute monologue performance in Central London.
 My new Disability Arts Online blog has more details.

 Read my writer-to-writer interview with Lizzie Ward here.